 Annapolis Real Estate Lawyers at Oliveri & Larsen Provide Custom Legal Solutions

 Our Annapolis real estate lawyers at Oliveri & Larsen provide solution-driven legal services for residential and commercial clients.
 With our legal team in your corner, you will have peace of mind knowing your interests are protected.
 Call us at 401-295-3000 or contact us online to schedule an appointment.
-Located in Annapolis, Maryland, we represent clients in Ocean City, Anne Arundel County, Baltimore County, Baltimore City, Calvert County, Hartford County, Howard County, Queen Anne’s County, St. Mary’s County, Worcester County, Kent County, and the upper and lower Eastern Shores of Maryland.
+Located in Annapolis, Maryland, we represent clients in Ocean City, Anne Arundel County, Baltimore County, Baltimore City, Calvert County, Harford County, Howard County, Queen Anne’s County, St. Mary’s County, Worcester County, Kent County, and the upper and lower Eastern Shores of Maryland.